Last reviewed by Robert Prime — March 2026

 When I was formatting Google.
 Panic.
 Repeat., I wasted hours on KDP compliance issues that delayed my marketing launch.
 That experience taught me that social media marketing success depends not just on posting but on having a fully optimised product ready to sell.
 This is why I built publishing.co.uk—to help authors get past the technical headaches and focus on marketing.

-This comprehensive guide will walk you through what social media book marketing actually involves, how to do it step-by-step, and crucially, how to adapt your approach to the UK context, with practical advice on costs, tools, and pitfalls.
+This comprehensive guide will walk you through what social media book marketing actually involves, how to do it step-by-step, and crucially, how to adapt your approach to the UK context, with practical advice on costs.
 Unlike many generic guides, I’ll share real-world UK-specific insights, pricing, case studies, and business-oriented advice to help you make informed decisions.

 Before jumping headfirst into social media marketing, it's essential to understand a few core concepts and set realistic expectations.